PennyLaneAI/pennylane-lightning/doc/lightning_qubit/device.rst

 **OpenMP acceleration of the gate kernels:**

-OpenMP acceleration of the gate kernels across all kernel types (LM, AVX2, and AVX512) is enabled by default in Lightning-Qubit.
+OpenMP acceleration of gate kernels across all kernel types (LM, AVX2, and AVX512) is enabled by default on Linux wheels in Lightning-Qubit.

-You can control the number of threads used by setting the ``OMP_NUM_THREADS`` environment variable before starting your Python session, or if already started, before simulating your PennyLane programs.
+On other operating systems, OpenMP support can be enabled by setting the environment variable ``LQ_ENABLE_KERNEL_OMP=ON`` before starting your Python session, or if already running, before simulating your PennyLane programs.
+You can also control the number of threads used by setting the ``OMP_NUM_THREADS`` environment variable.

-For workloads involving gradients with many observables measurements, this may reduce performance in comparison with the default mode.
+For workloads that involve gradient computations with many observable measurements, OpenMP acceleration may reduce performance compared to the default mode.
-To turn this off, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.
+To disable it, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.

 **Markov Chain Monte Carlo sampling support:**